mirovarga/dmsd/README.md

 DMSd is a command line tool that allows to tag files matching a [glob pattern](https://en.wikipedia.org/wiki/Glob_(programming)).
-The tags can then be used to list files that match certain criteria.
+The tags can then be used to list files that match certain tags.

 It makes no changes to the files themselves, doesn't copy, move or rename them - all data about the tagged files is stored in the data file.